flaviopinzarrone/koukolon/README.md

 which is part of the AI Master Degree of University of Bologna.
-Koukolon was inspired by 2020 Tablut Challenge winner, [BrAInMates](https://github.com/gmurro/Tablut), whose heuristics we expanded in order to be more flexible and smart.
+Koukolon was inspired by 2020 Tablut Challenge winner, [BrAInMates](https://github.com/gmurro/Tablut), whose heuristics have been expanded in order to be more flexible and smart.

 ## Download
 You can download the project through git: